The NANFA John Bondhus Grant

 NANFA Awards $1000 For Organizations Each Year

-year and make a decision March 31st on how to award the grant.
+year and make a decision by March 31st on how to award the grant.
 In

 return, NANFA requests public acknowledgement of the grant